-A review of the best practices and standards for reconstructive and aesthetic cosmetic surgery set by clinical guidelines and surgeons in the United Kingdom.
+A review of the best practices and standards for reconstructive and aesthetic cosmetic surgery law.
+As a rule, it is set by clinical guidelines and surgeons in the United Kingdom.

 PLASTIC SURGERY LAWS: There appears to be little public knowledge about the rules on plastic surgery and especially so in the UK.

 This section has cosmetic surgery statistics with guidance about the current regulations for reconstructive and cosmetic intervention procedures.